Evolinox/evolinox.github.io/docs/index.md

 features:
   - title: SpookBot
     icon: 🤖
-    details: a Discord Community Bot built with JDA (Java) for smaller Communities.
+    details: A Discord Community Bot built with JDA (Java) for smaller Communities.
     link: /projects/spookbot
   - title: Railtrack
     icon: 🚉
     details: A Tracker for Railvehicles built with Tauri v2 and Vue.js.
     link: /projects/railtrack
-  - title: Digital
+  - title: ZDE
-    icon: 🛠️
+    icon: 🎛️
-    details: a fork from hneemann/digital, that features some specific macOS Features.
+    details: A small program to help you with entering the correct train data.
-    link: /projects/digital
+    link: /projects/zde
 ---